amo02008/Employee-Tracker/README.md

 # Employee-Tracker

+## Description
-## An application created to allow the user to view and update employees, departments, and roles via the command line.
+An application created to allow the user to view and update employees, departments, and roles via the command line.
 This app uses Node, Inquirer, and MySQL.

 [![License](https://img.shields.io/badge/License-BSD%202--Clause-blue.svg)](https://opensource.org/licenses/BSD-2-Clause)